United States Army's Family and MWR Programs

-The range of MWR programs offered at Army garrisons is based on the needs of authorized patrons who work and reside there.
+The range of MWR programs offered at Army Garrison's is based on the needs of authorized patrons who work and reside there.
 Programs are managed by garrison commanders within the framework of authorized and available appropriated and non-appropriated funds.
 Non-appropriated funds are those funds that are locally generated by MWR programs or provided by Installation Management Command (IMCOM) region directors and/or the Family and MWR Programs.
 AAFES dividends are also a source of non-appropriated funding.

 Each MWR program is classified by category.
 Categories are determined by their effect on the military mission and their ability to generate revenue.

 Objectives

 Family and MWR supports combat readiness and effectiveness; supports recruitment and retention of quality personnel; provides leisure time activities, which support a quality of life commensurate with generally accepted American values; promotes and maintains the mental and physical wellbeing of authorized personnel; fosters community pride, soldier morale, and family wellness and promotes unit esprit de corps, eases the impact of unique aspects of military life, such as frequent relocations and deployment.